 David Cooke, M.D., honored at esophageal cancer fundraiser

 The Esophageal Cancer Education Foundation held a gala on April 29 in New York City to raise awareness of esophageal cancer and the importance of funding research for this disease.
 Dr. David Cooke of the UC Davis Division of Cardiothoracic Surgery was honored during the event as part of the foundation's seven-member medical advisory committee responsible for identifying research projects that could lead to earlier detection and treatment.

 It's a moment any prospective parent would dread.
 Your unborn child has been diagnosed with a congenital birth defect, and has a slim chance of survival unless surgeons can operate while your child is still in the womb.

 Dhillon selected for 2014 Outstanding Teaching Award, Resident Medical Staff

 Surgery resident, Tejveer Dhillon, M.D. has been selected as the recipient of the 2014 Outstanding Teaching Award, Resident Medical Staff in the Department of Surgery by the Class of 2014 students.

 Dr. Dhillon will receive his award at the Student-Faculty Awards Luncheon on May 28, 2014.
 Congratulations Dr. Dhillon.

-Galante named chief of Trauma and Emergency Surgery
+Galante named chief of Trauma and Acute Care Surgery

 Dr. Galante has demonstrated outstanding leadership during this transition period serving as Trauma Medical Director and interim division chief in addition to his role as vice chair for Education in the Department of Surgery.